 For scaling companies:

-- Customer support needs (Mercury charges $350/month for dedicated support that some competitors include as standard)
+Customer support needs (Mercury charges $299/month for dedicated support that some competitors include as standard)

-- Cashback impact on your bottom line (Mercury's 1.5% vs. competitors offering 2%)
+Cashback impact on your bottom line (Mercury's flat 1.5% vs. up to 2% Cashback with Rho Platinum, terms apply)

 If you anticipate rapid growth, you might need a platform built for scale from the start.